 Physiotherapy

-A physiotherapist is a government licensed healthcare professional that has obtained a minimum four year university trained Bachelor of Science degree.
+A physiotherapist is a government regulated healthcare professional that has obtained a minimum four-year university trained Bachelor of Science degree in Physiotherapy.

 Treatments are scheduled for 30, 45 or 60 minutes depending on your injury or other requirements.
-Treatments are covered under most private health plans with normal deductions and percentages.
+Treatments are often covered under most private health insurance plans.

 Physiotherapists are qualified to: